umd-dslam/P2PDB/README.md

 - [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html)

-### Reach out in Slack
+### Reach out in Gitter

-Within the Slack group, you can reach out to us via the `#p2pdb` channel.
+Within the Gitter, you can reach out to us via the [P2PDB](https://gitter.im/DSLAM-UMD) room in our DSLAM-UMD community.

-For more information on getting the most out of our Slack workspace, see our [Slack welcome page](https://app.slack.com/client/TRK6MGWD7/CRVEFPCS1).

-For technical support questions related to Slack, please contact [Slack support](https://slack.com/help).

 ### Feedback